Always a Parent

 Think in terms of having influence.
 Take responsibility for using influence.
 Influencing is not trying to control.
 If it is an attempt to exert control, then it’s not influenced, it’s something else – maybe manipulation, guilt, judgment, or unsolicited advice-giving.

 There may be situations where you need to step in and grab control.
 That’s life.
 Some situations have consequences that are too dire to simply watch your children fail.
 Grabbing control usually comes with a cost.
-The cost maybe that you are spending down some of your relational capital that you’ve built up with a lot of goodwill.
+The cost may be that you are spending down some of the relational capital that you’ve built up with a lot of goodwill.
 Or they are losing the opportunity to grow.

 A lady told us, after a talk, “that was really helpful for me because I recognized I was invested in this relationship and I did want a healthy and loving relationship.
 And also I had all these other competing goals.
 It just helped me to prioritize my goals and fix my eyes on where I’m going and where I want to be with this kid.”